datakaveri/iudx-deployment/Docker-Swarm-deployment/single-node/rabbitmq/README.md

     |-- rabbitmq-server-cert.pem (letsencrpt fullchain.pem)
     `-- rabbitmq-server-key.pem  (letsencrypt privkey.pem)
 ```
-Please see the example-secrets directory to get more idea, can use the 'secrets' in that directory by copying into root databroker directory  for demo or local testing purpose only!
+Please see the example-secrets directory to get more idea, can use the 'secrets' in that directory by copying into cat directory i.e. cp -r example-secrets/secrets . for demo or local testing purpose only!
+For other environment, please generate strong passwords.
 For other environment, please generate strong passwords and a correct certificate instead of self signed certificate.
 For example using [letsencrypt](https://certbot.eff.org/lets-encrypt/ubuntufocal-other) to generate a proper certificate

 ## Assign node labels